How do people feel when they have an eating disorder?

 How Many Eating Disorders Are There?

-There are several types of eating disorders recognized by the medical community.
-The most common ones are:
+There are several types of eating disorders recognized by the medical community, and it is important to understand the common eating disorders that affect individuals.
+The most common eating disorders include anorexia nervosa, bulimia nervosa, and binge-eating disorder.

 Anorexia Nervosa: